 - Heater

-- High-quality tropical fish flakes, mini pellets, frozen foods
+- High-quality tropical fish flakes, frozen foods

 - LED lighting unit